baracuda25/service-registry/README.md

 The project can be packaged as docker container with the help of sbt-native-packager.
 Just execute docker:publishLocal as an example.

-Afterward it should be launched with the following command docker run -p 9000:9000 service-registry:0.1-SNAPSHOT since the application expects to be listening port 9000(normally should be exposed as a configuration).
+Afterwards it should be launched with the following command docker run -p 9000:9000 service-registry:0.1-SNAPSHOT since the application expects to be listening port 9000(normally should be exposed as a configuration).

 In order to test that application is working following curl operations can be performed :